-It is emphasized that the VKM mandate does not include assessments of contribution to sustainable development, societal utility and ethical considerations, according to the Norwegian Gene Technology Act and Regulations relating to impact assessment pursuant to the Gene Technology Act.
+It is emphasised that the VKM mandate does not include assessments of contribution to sustainable development, societal utility and ethical considerations, according to the Norwegian

+Gene Technology Act and Regulations relating to impact assessment pursuant to the Gene Technology Act.
 These considerations are therefore not part of the risk assessment provided by the VKM Panel on Genetically Modified Organisms.

-The genetically modified maize stack Bt11 x MIR604 x GA21 has been produced by conventional crossing between inbred lines of maize containing the single events Bt11, MIR604 and GA21.
-The

-F1 hybrid was developed to provide protection against certain lepidopteran and coleopteran target pests, and to confer tolerance to glufosinate-ammonium glyphosate-based herbicides.
+The genetically modified maize stack Bt11 x MIR604 has been produced by conventional crossing between GM inbred lines of maize containing the single events Bt11 and MIR604.
+The maize hybrid was developed to provide protection against certain lepidopteran and coleopteran target pests, and to confer tolerance to glufosinate-ammonium based herbicides.

-Molecular Characterisation:
+Molecular Characterization:

-Southern blot and PCR analyses have indicated that the recombinant inserts in the parental maize lines Bt11, MIR604 and GA21 are retained in the stacked maize Bt11 x MIR604 x GA21.
-Genetic stability of the inserts has previously been demonstrated in the parental maize lines.
-Protein levels measured by ELISA show comparable levels of the Cry1Ab, PAT, mCry3A, PMI and mEPSPS proteins between the stacked and single maize lines.
-Phenotypic analyses also indicate stability of the insect resistance and herbicide tolerance traits in the stacked maize.
-The VKM Panel on GMO considers the molecular characterisation of maize Bt11 x MIR604 x GA21 and its parental events Bt11, MIR604 and GA21 as adequate.
+Conventional crossing methods were used to produce the stacked maize Bt11 x MIR604.
+Southern blot analyses have indicated that the recombinant inserts in the parental maize lines Bt11 and MIR604 are retained in the stacked maize Bt11 x MIR604.
+Genetic stability of the inserts has previously been demonstrated in the parental events.
+Protein measurements show comparable levels of the Cry1Ab, mCry3A, PAT and PMI proteins between the stacked and single maize lines.

+The VKM GMO Panel considers the molecular characterisation of maize Bt11 x MIR604 and the single maize events Bt11 and MIR604 as adequate.